ognistik/macrowhisper/src/CODEBASE_MAP.md

 - **Unified Action System**: All action types managed consistently with type-aware validation
 - **Intelligent AutoReturn**: Cancellation when recordings are interrupted or superseded
 - **Scheduled Action System**: Schedule any action type for next recording session with same priority as auto-return
-- **Timeout Management**: 5-second timeout for auto-return and scheduled actions when no recording session is active
+- **Timeout Management**: Configurable timeout for auto-return and scheduled actions when no recording session is active (default: 5 seconds, 0 = no timeout)
 - **Active Action Indicators**: List commands show which action is currently active
 - **Duplicate Prevention**: Action names are unique across all action types
 - **Auto-Migration**: Seamless transition from `activeInsert` to `activeAction` in configurations